dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Parameters

 In JavaScript, all parameters _can_ be positional parameters.
-By default, Dart _requires_ functions to provide all parameters as positional parameters.
+By default, Dart _requires_ you to pass all parameters as arguments to functions.

 {:.include-lang}
 ```dart